Skip to content

 3. Cancer diseases

 The most common kidney tumor in cats is lymphoma.
-A potential cause of this is the feline leukemia virus (FeLV).
-This virus can promote the development of cancer cells in the kidneys and thus damage kidney function.
+A potential reason for this is the Feline Leukemia virus (FELV).
+This virus can favor the development of cancer cells in the kidneys and thus damage the kidney function.

 4. Kidney inflammation